jackrobertscott/chomp-react-redux-171005/README.md

   }),
 };

-SimpleForm.defaultProps = {
+HotdogSimpleForm.defaultProps = {
   problem: null,
 };

-export default reduxForm({ form: 'hotdogSimple' })(SimpleForm);
+export default reduxForm({ form: 'hotdogSimple' })(HotdogSimpleForm);
 ```

-It is a good React convention to keep forms related to the state of the app.
+It is a good convention to keep forms related to the state of the app so the rest of the app can correctly access the data if they need to.
 To do this, we use the [redux-form](https://redux-form.com/) helper library.
-However, as per the above example, the higher order component of `reduxForm` is pushing data to the redux state.
-This begs the question, is this component a `container` instead?
-No. As per our golden rule, the question is "does our component *pull* from the state?" and it does not.
+As per the above example, the higher order component of `reduxForm` is pushing data to the redux state.
+The application is aware of the form and therefore the interface layer component is considered as a *container* as well.

 ---